astenast/astenast.github.io/_pages/about.md

 Asterios combines the technical skills, creativity, ethics and the right communication in order to surface insights that help organizations drive innovation using the power of data.
 \\
 \\
-Lover of all things coding.
+Lover of all things coding!

 <!-- Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.